-- The case manager contacts your office to schedule an office visit for the diagnosis and treatment of the injured worker.
+- The case manager contacts the provider’s office to schedule an office visit for the diagnosis and treatment of the injured worker.

-- Within one day of the office visit, HCS requires that you fax a patient treatment plan to the injured worker’s case manager.
+- Within one day of the office visit, HCS requires that the treating physician sends the patient treatment plan to injured worker’s case manager.
 The treatment plan must include the patient’s work status.
-HCS treatment plan forms are available at HorizonCasualty.com/resources.

 - The case manager reviews the injured worker’s treatment plan and initiates authorization for services that are medically necessary to address the compensable injury or illness.
 Compensable injuries/illnesses must be causally related to an event or accident that occurred while fulfilling the worker’s job responsibilities.

-- Within three days of the office visit, HCS requires that you submit a dictated note/report of the injured worker’s office visit to the case manager.
+- Within three days of the office visit, HCS requires the physician to submit a dictated note/report of the injured worker’s office visit to the case manager.

-- You may refer the employee for specialty care or hospital care, if needed.
+- The physician may refer the employee for specialty care or hospital care, if needed.